excellarateinc/voyage-api-dotnet/readme_docs/DEVELOPMENT.md

    - Change directory "cd" to the Launchpad.Web folder.
    - Run this command: "npm run doc"
    - You will see a "Done" message when it is complete.
+   - **Note:** If the script fails to execute, try closing the command prompt and opening a new one and run the command again.
+If there are multiple prompts open at the same time, the command prompt will not always pick up the new global module when both commands are not run from the same instance.

 > __SEED DATA__
 >